riskframe/ai-rmm/framework/map-3.3.md

 ### Map 3.3.3.
 Classify AI System Based on Risk Level.

+Based on risk level, the AI system is classified to determine the appropriate level of scrutiny and control measures needed during development and deployment.
+This classification considers factors such as the potential impact of system errors or biases on users, stakeholders, and the broader society.
+By categorizing the AI system based on risk, stakeholders can prioritize resources and allocate efforts towards mitigating higher-risk scenarios while ensuring that appropriate safeguards are in place to address potential issues and uphold system trustworthiness.

+Assessing the potential risks, the AI system is categorized based on its capabilities, application context, and potential impact on individuals, organizations, and society.
+Utilizing established AI system categorization frameworks, the system is classified into appropriate risk tiers, with the risk classification and justification for the assigned tier being thoroughly documented.

 #### Sub Practices

 1. Assess the potential risks associated with the AI system based on its capabilities, application context, and potential impact on individuals, organizations, and society.